-- 1. Symbolic data focuses on formal expressions such as formulas, proofs, or programs.
-These are written in highly-structured formal languages with custom search and library management facilities. - 2.
-Narrative data mixes natural language and formulas, which are usually presentation-oriented.
-These are written in, e.g., IATEX, published as PDF or HTML files, and queries with text or metadata-based engines. - 3.
+There are many different kinds of mathematical data.
+Symbolic data focuses on formal expressions such as formulas, proofs, or programs.
+These are written in highly-structured formal languages with custom search and library management facilities.
+Narrative data mixes natural language and, usually presentation-oriented, formulas.
+These are written in, e.g., LATEX or HTML files with text or metadata-based querying.
 Linked data uses abstractions of mathematical objects that allow for optimized representations in knowledge graphs.
 These are stored in triple stores that allow for SPARQL-like querying.

-4. Our interest here is on what we call concrete data, which encodes mathematical objects as simple data structures built from numbers, strings, lists, and records.

-Mathematicians have constructed a wide variety of concrete datasets in terms of size, complexity, and domain.
-There is a vibrant and growing community of mathematicians that combine methods from experimental sciences with large scale computer support.
-An example of a prototypical experiment would be an algorithm that enumerates all objects of a certain kind (e.g., all finite groups up to order 2000), with measurements corresponding to computing properties (size, commutativity, normal subgroups, etc.) for each one.
+Our interest here is on what we call concrete data, which encodes mathematical objects as simple data structures built from numbers, strings, lists, and records.
+A wide variety of such concrete mathematical datasets have been developed and there is a vibrant and growing community of mathematicians that combine methods from experimental sciences with large scale computer support: a prototypical experiment would be an algorithm that enumerates all objects of a certain kind (e.g., all finite groups), with measurements corresponding to computing properties (size, commutativity, normal subgroups, etc.) for each object.

 While the objects themselves are typically abstract (e.g., an isomorphism class of finite groups) and involve hard-to-represent sets and functions, it is often possible to establish representation theorems that allow uniquely characterizing them by a set of concrete properties.
 This allows storing even complex objects as simple data structures built from, e.g., integers, strings, lists, and records, which can be represented efficiently in standard relational databases.
-In the case of graphs, Brendan McKay supplies representation theorems and induced formats [McK] that are widely used to represent graphs as strings.
-This is typically done in combination with canonical labelings [BL83] to ensure that two graphs with the same encoding are necessarily also isomorphic.
-It is common to enumerate objects in order of increasing size and to let the algorithm run for as long as it scales, resulting in arbitrarily large datasets.
-It is not uncommon to e.g. encode the involved integers as strings because they are too big for the fixed width integer types of the underlying database.
+For graphs, the graph formats by Brendan McKay [McK] are widely used to represent graphs as strings; this is typically done in combination with canonical labelings [BL83] to ensure that two graphs with the same encoding are necessarily also isomorphic.

-Once the objects are stored in a database, they can be used for finding or refuting conjectures or simply as a reference table.
+If these are stored in a database, they can be used for finding or refuting conjectures or simply as a reference table.
 One might want to ask questions like "What are the Schläfli symbols of tight chiral polyhedra? or What regular polyhedra have a prime number of vertices".
-For complex hypothesis testing, the ideal solution would be an interface to a database from a computer algebra system or proof assistant system.
-This requires a non-trivial level of interoperability.

-From the user perspective, looking up information about an object is most relevant when one does not have a lot of information about it.
-For example, it can be helpful to look up an object via some of its mathematical invariants.
-Another example is a search widget for the House of Graphs [Bri+13], which lets users draw the graph they are looking for.
+For complex hypothesis testing, the ideal solution would be an interface to a database from a computer algebra system, which requires a non-trivial level of interoperability.
+Looking up information about an object is most relevant when one does not have a lot of information about it.
+For example, the House of Graphs [Bri+13] has a widget in which users can draw a graph to search for it in the database.
+It can also be helpful to look up an object via some of its mathematical invariants.